 Prostitution.
-The selling of sex acts for economic gain.
+Selling sex acts for economic gain.

 Psychosis.
-A serious mental disorder that involves a failure to distinguish between internal and external reality.
-The affected person cannot function effectively in social life.
+A serious mental disorder that involves a failure to distinguish between internal and external reality, the affected person cannot function effectively in social life.

 Public health care.
-Government-funded health care services available to all members of the population.
+Government funded health-care services available to all members of the population.

 Rape.
 The use of force to compel one individual to engage in a sexual act with another.

 Rational-legal authority.
 Weber's term for authority that is based on law, rules, or regulations.
-See also Charismatic authority and Traditional authority.
+(See also Charismatic authority and Traditional authority.)

 Reciprocity.
 A system of the exchange of goods based on social ties.